flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/PFD/altitude-indicator.md

 ### Vertical Deviation

+!!! attention "Currently not available for the FBW A32NX for Microsoft Flight Simulator"

 This is a magenta dot displayed on the left side of the altitude indicator.
 It appears next to the altitude corresponding to the theoretical vertical profile and is displayed starting from the top of descent to the final intercept altitude.

 The pilots can read the VDEV directly from the scale.
 The range is ± 500 feet and if the VDEV exceeds this limit, the symbol will stay within the limit and the exact value can be found in the PROG page of the MCDU